 Related: 3 Best Utility ETFs You Can Buy

-State Street Global Advisors’ Select Sector SPDRs, which launched in the late 1990s, are the oldest sector funds on the block.
+State Street Investment Management’s Select Sector SPDR exchange-traded funds, which launched in the late 1990s, are the oldest sector ETFs on the block.
 As is frequently the case with first-mover funds, they’re also the biggest sector funds there are.

-Like the S&P 500 itself, this consumer staples fund is market cap-weighted, which means generally speaking, the larger the company, the greater the percentage of assets XLP will invest in the company.
-Also, XLP’s index has a couple of “caps” that ensure after each quarterly rebalancing: a.) no single stock makes up more than 25% of the index, and b.) the total weight of companies with individual weights greater than 4.8% doesn’t exceed 50% of the total index weight.* Basically, this prevents the fund from hyper-concentrating its assets in just one or a few stocks.
+The State Street Consumer Staples Select Sector SPDR ETF (XLP) holds all of the consumer staples stocks in the S&P 500.
+Like the S&P 500 itself, the XLP is “market cap-weighted,” which means generally speaking, the larger the company, the greater the percentage of assets the fund will invest in the company.
+Also, XLP’s index has a couple of caps that ensure after each quarterly rebalancing: a.) no single stock makes up more than 25% of the index, and b.) the total weight of companies with individual weights greater than 4.8% doesn’t exceed 50% of the total index weight.* Basically, this prevents the fund from hyper-concentrating its assets in just one or a few stocks.

-Still, XLP has some pretty sizable weights (9%-11%) in mega-cap stocks including Costco, Walmart, and Procter & Gamble (PG).
+Despite those aforementioned caps, XLP has some pretty sizable weights (roughly 8%-12%) in mega-cap stocks Costco, Walmart, and Procter & Gamble (PG).
 For the most part, high concentrations in larger companies tends to result in more stable, but less “growthy,” performance compared to funds that spread their assets more equally among smaller companies.
-Indeed, not only is XLP’s 2.5% yield more than twice what the S&P 500 provides, but it’s also one of the higher yields among consumer staples ETFs.

-The Consumer Staples Select Sector SPDR Fund has long been an absolute juggernaut in the space, and it currently boasts nearly $17 billion in assets—more than double the next-biggest staples ETF.
-But thanks to a January 2025 fee cut to just 0.08% annually, it has also surpassed the next fund on our list as the lowest-cost staples fund.
+The State Street Consumer Staples Select Sector SPDR ETF has long been a juggernaut in the space, and it currently boasts more than $14 billion in assets—more than double the next-biggest staples ETF.
+But thanks to a January 2025 fee cut to just 0.08% annually, it has also surpassed the next fund on my list as the lowest-cost staples fund.
 Between that and straightforward access to the sector’s biggest blue chips, XLP clearly deserves recognition as one of the best consumer staples ETFs you can buy.

 Want to learn more about XLP?
-Check out the State Street Global Advisors provider site.
+Check out the State Street Investment Management provider site.

 2. Fidelity MSCI Consumer Staples Index ETF

-The Fidelity MSCI Consumer Staples Index ETF (FSTA) stands out for its wider coverage of the consumer staples sector.
+The Fidelity MSCI Consumer Staples Index ETF (FSTA) stands out from XLP for its wider coverage of the consumer staples sector.

 This Fidelity ETF tracks the MSCI USA IMI Consumer Staples 25/50 Index, which itself is a subset of a U.S. stock index that’s much broader than the S&P 500.
 The “25/50” refers to a pair of constraints: No stock can exceed 25% of the index weight, and all stocks with a weight above 5% can’t exceed 50% of the index weight, at each quarterly rebalancing.
 (So, for instance, if a stock rocketed higher and exceeded the 25% weight cap just before rebalancing, then at rebalancing, its weight would be reduced to under 25%.)

-That might not seem like much—it definitely doesn’t push the overall size needle far, with the Fidelity MSCI Consumer Staples ETF averaging about $110 billion in average weighted market cap vs. $118 billion for the Select Sector fund.
-However, it’s evident in FSTA’s yield (which while still higher than the market average is typically lower than XLP’s) and a superior growth profile—in fact, FSTA has outperformed XLP on a total-return basis (price plus dividends) over every meaningful time period since the fund’s inception.
+That might not seem like much.
+It definitely doesn’t push the overall size needle far; the Fidelity MSCI Consumer Staples ETF averages $114 billion in weighted market cap, vs. $118 billion for XLP.
+However, it does result in a smaller yield for FSTA compared to XLP, though it’s still a full point higher than the S&P 500.
+On the plus side?
+It also has led to a historically superior growth profile.
+Fidelity’s consumer staples ETF has outperformed the State Street offering on a total-return basis (price plus dividends) over every meaningful time period since the fund’s inception.

 Want to learn more about FSTA?
 Check out the Fidelity provider site.